 Transport

-Chad has a rather underdeveloped transport system; most of its roads are unpaved and in poor condition of repair.
+Chad has a rather underdeveloped transport system; most of its roads are unpaved and in poor condition.
 N'Djamena hosts the main international airport for the nation; smaller airports also exist in major cities.
 For citizens of the nation as well as products, the Chari River is a vital means of mobility.
 For many of Chad's rural towns and villages, nevertheless, access to dependable transit still presents a difficulty.

 Energy